 The move was an expensive and complicated undertaking, made possible only through the support and assistance of many individuals, corporations and government agencies.

 The next phase of the project was the actual restoration of the house’s exterior.
 This included repairing damaged wood siding, restoring masonry features, partial re-roofing, restoring the house’s columns and other architectural features, and painting the structure.

-The next phase included work to restore the house’s interior.
-This included new electrical and climate-control systems, refinishing floors, walls, ceilings and woodwork, as well as fixtures.
+This was followed by work to restore the house’s interior, including new electrical and climate-control systems, refinishing floors, walls, ceilings and woodwork, as well as fixtures.

 In the early morning hours of October 25, 2005, Pompano Beach was struck by Hurricane Wilma.
 At first it appeared that the Sample-McDougald House had been spared the worst of the storm's fury, but upon closer inspection it became apparent that Wilma had caused significant damage to the historic structure: the roof was opened, leading to water damage to walls, ceilings and floors.
 Wooden awnings were ripped from the house and a number of windows were broken, as was the distinctive leaded-glass fan light above the entry door.
 Extensive repairs began to "re-restore" the house.

-Following this work, the landscaping and site improvements began.
-This 1.5 million dollar phase will lead to expansive grounds with a park-like ambiance, featuring native trees and vegetation, with adequate space for special events and social functions.
-Other aspects of this phase are parking, lighting, walkways and restrooms.
+With this finished, the landscaping and site improvements began.
+This 1.5 million dollar phase created expansive grounds with a park-like ambiance, featuring native trees and vegetation, with adequate space for special events and social functions.
+Other aspects of this phase were parking, lighting, walkways and restrooms and underground utilities.

 In 2008, during the celebration of Pompano Beach's 100th anniversary of incorporation, the city commission passed a resolution designating the Sample-McDougald House grounds as "Centennial Park."
 In 2010, the commission approved expanding the grounds by about 50 percent, incorporating a former city tree nursery into Centennial Park.